Muralikrishna0510/Muralikrishna0510/README.md

 # Hi there! 👋 I'm [Murali Krishna Ravikumar]!

 <!-- Introduction -->
-I'm a driven and proficient fresher with expertise in programming languages including Python, SQL, HTML, and CSS.
-Skilled in data manipulation and visualization using Python libraries such as NumPy, Pandas, and Matplotlib.
-Proficient in web development utilizing Django framework.
-🌱 Currently seeking an entry-level position to apply my skills in programming languages and data visualization for impactful projects.
-Eager to contribute to innovative solutions while continuously learning and growing in the field of technology.
+Driven and proficient fresher skilled in Python, SQL, HTML, CSS, data manipulation, and visualization with NumPy, Pandas, Matplotlib.
+Proficient in Django web development.
+Seeking entry-level position to apply skills in programming and data visualization for impactful projects, eager to contribute to innovation and continual learning.

 <!-- Contact Information -->